Balochistan Liberation Army: 2011–2020

 On 21 November 2011, BLA terrorists attacked government security personnel who were guarding a mine in the northern Musakhel district, killing 14 and wounding 10.
-BLA claimed to have killed 40.
-On 31 December, BLA claimed responsibility for the suicide bomb targeting a Baloch politician, Naseer Mengal, at his home in Quetta.
+The BLA claimed to have killed 40.
+On 31 December, the BLA claimed responsibility for the suicide bomb targeting a Baloch politician, Naseer Mengal, at his home in Quetta.
 The suicide attack killed 13 people and injured 30.

 On 26 May 2012, BLA took responsibility for the assassination of Muzafar Hussain Jamali, principal of a private school in Kharan.
 Jamali was travelling with his family when they were attacked.
 Jamali and his eight year old nephew died immediately, while his two daughters were injured.
 On 12 July, BLA took responsibility for abducting and killing 7 miners and 1 doctor.
 The miners were abducted in Soorang area on 7 July.
 The miners were later killed and their bullet ridden bodies were found.
 The victims were Pashtuns.
 Pakhtunkhwa Milli Awami Party (PkMAP) and miner labour union staged protest outside Balochistan High Court (BHC).

 On 6 August 2013, BLA took responsibility for abducting and killing 11 passengers from a bus near Machh Town.
 The militants were disguised as security personnel.
 On 16 August, BLA claimed responsibility for attacking Jaffar Express near Machh.
 The attack claimed lives of two people and wounded ten.
 The Quaid-e-Azam Residency, a historical residence in Balochistan where Muhammad Ali Jinnah spent the last days of his life, was attacked by rockets on 15 June.
 The building was nearly demolished.
 BLA militants claimed responsibility.
 The militants removed the flag of Pakistan from the monument site, replacing it with a BLA flag.
 Reconstruction work was completed and the rehabilitated Ziarat Residency opened on 14 August 2014.